 Barring major events that are specific to a single bank, much of the risk factors in RY could be represented by exposures to other Canadian banks.
 The basics of this strategy also apply to other products such as Exchange Traded Funds, Mutual Funds with particular asset classes or style focusses.

 Be sure to pay attention to the details and do your research.
 Talk to your advisor to ensure you are selecting reasonable substitutes.
 Moreover, be aware that there are no guarantees with this approach.
-Past correlations and similar trading patterns tell you only what has happened in the past and they are not a guarantee that the next 30 days could involve unprecedented moves from historical patterns.
+Past correlations and similar trading patterns tell you only what has happened in the past.
+They are not a guarantee that the next 30 days could involve unprecedented moves from historical patterns.

 2. RRSP Contributions

-Registered Retirement Savings Plan (RRSP) contributions continue to be a centrepiece for Canadian retirement savings and tax minimization strategies.
+Registered Retirement Savings Plan (RRSP) contributions continue to be a center piece for Canadian retirement savings and tax minimization strategies.
 For the majority of taxpayers looking to benefit from the deferral of current-year income taxes and the tax-free growth of their principal, RRSP contributions represent a wealth-maximizing strategy.
-Investors can wait until as late as March 1, 2022, to make RRSP contributions for the current tax year, but it is best to maximize time in the market and tax-deferral benefits by making these contributions earlier in the year, rather than later.
+Investors can wait until as late as March 1, 2024 to make RRSP contributions for the current tax year.
+But it is best to maximize time in the market and tax-deferral benefits by making these contributions earlier in the year, rather than later.

 Earlier is always better & regular RRSP savers outperform procrastinators